printfuck/xExtension-Readable/README.md

 ### No Containers ...

 If you don't like containers at all, I can't help you.

 ## Notes

  * I won't provide help on problems inside the used containers.
+ * The compose.yml file in this repo is just an example and doesn't auto-deploy this addon on FreshRSS